Shepherd Surname Meaning, History & Origin

 Shepherd, as its name suggests, is an occupational name for someone employed to tend and watch over sheep.
 Its origins are the Old English sceap meaning “sheep” and hierde meaning “herdsman.”
 The German equivalent is Schaefer.

-Shepherd Resources on
+Shepherd Surname Resources on The Internet

 - The Shepherd Surname